LKI/atm/README.md

 * I18N supported, at least Chinese and English (top two language)

-* May be some reports, like "how many pages are deleted", "who is the charmest acer"...
+* May be some reports, like "how many pages are deleted", "who is the cutest acer"...

 * Should support at least these commands (get / list / login,logout / clear-cache / validate,help,info,todo,update / config,alias / report)